8 Best Influencer Marketing Research Tools For 2023

 This helps you not just find influencers one time, but also stay on top of influencers as time goes on.

-Awario starts at $39 per month (billed monthly).
-You can also snag 2 months for free if you pay annually.
+Awario starts at £49 per month (billed monthly).
+You can also save up to 40% if you pay annually.

-There’s a lot that a lot more that’s possible with a social listening tool – it can even help you with guest blogging.
+There’s a lot that a lot more that’s possible with a social listening tool – it can even help you with guest blogging and other unique use cases.

 Platforms supported: Blogs, Facebook, Twitter, Instagram, YouTube, Google+, and Forums.